The Eclipse of the Democratic Delusion

 Epistocracy or Expertocracy

 Recent democratic consultations in the UK, US, Italy, Austria and Eastern Europe have yielded results that have disappointed the more metropolitan intelligentsia.
-Yet rather than overtly overturn the democratic will of the people, global elites have preferred to exert gentle economic pressure on their elected leaders to guide each country towards global governance, albeit with some degree of localisation.
-When voters fail to endorse elite policies, the establishment media will dismiss their politics as populist.
+Yet rather than overtly overturn the democratic will of the people, transnational power brokers have preferred to exert gentle economic pressure on their elected leaders to guide each country towards global governance, albeit with some degree of localisation.
+When voters fail to endorse progressive policies, the establishment media will dismiss their outlook as populist.
 Some on the wishful-thinking kum-ba-yah left struggle to understand why the descendants of the local working classes oppose progressive policies such as welcoming more immigrants and greater cultural diversity or embracing the redefinition of families and genders.
 More surprising is the finding that low to middle income workers are growing sceptical of the benefits of more welfare dependency, as they see their workless neighbours earn more on state handouts than they get toiling away 40 or more hours a week.
-Sadly as smart automation replaces medium-skill jobs, industrious strugglers will either have to retrain in more intellectually pursuits, a transition that’s not easy, or give up and join the growing welfare classes.
-This begs the question if ruling elites will allow mere consumers with little expertise in any scientific field any meaningful say in the way society is run.
+Sadly as smart automation replaces medium-skill jobs, industrious strugglers will either have to retrain in more cerebral pursuits, a transition that’s not always very easy, or give up and join the growing welfare classes.
+This begs the question if our rulers will ever allow mere consumers with little expertise in any scientific field any meaningful say in the way society is run.
 And by scientific fields I do not just mean nuclear physics or biogenetics, but social sciences.
 In the recent debate on gender theory, we’ve seen the way influential lobbies treat the views of laypersons.
 If most commoners believe there are only two biological sexes and thus only two accompanying gender roles because that reality is deeply embedded in our collective psyche and confirmed by our everyday experiences, then anointed opinion leaders see it as their duty to educate us.
 Experts used to mean specialists in particular fields who may share their knowledge with the rest of us so we can make more informed choices.
 However, experts are often wrong, either because their expertise is too narrow or because their bosses want to pursue an ideological agenda.
 An expert working for a large organisation is more likely to consider the common good of society than personal needs as people become little more statistics and their bosses are more concerned with maintaining social order than empowering individuals.